RobTillaart/PCA9551/README.md

 This experimental library is to control the I2C PCA9551 PWM extender.

+It is derived from the PCA9553 library and kept in sync if possible.

 This device has seven possible I2C addresses 0x60 to 0x67, by means of 3 address lines.
 If you need to connect more PCA9551 devices to a single I2C bus you